-Company name (Plan name) Year adopted, restated or amended Participants Type of award Purpose of the grant Accelerated vesting Vesting terms of the RSUs clawback terms for the RSUs granted to non-employee directors according to the respective latest publications SEAGEN INC. (2007 Equity Incentive Plan) 2020 Employees, including officers, directors and consultants and affiliates Stock options (including incentive stock options and non- statutory stock options), restricted stock, RSUs, stock appreciation rights and other similar types of awards. any affiliate and to Yes, upon a change in control and termination of employment.
+Company name (Plan name) Year adopted restated or amended Participants Type of award Purpose of the grant Accelerated vesting Vesting terms of the RSUs targets or clawback terms for the RSUs granted to non-employee directors according to the respective latest publications SAREPTA THERAPEUTICS,.
+INC (2011 Equity Incentive Plan) 2018 Employees, directors and consultants Stock options, SARs, RSAs, RSUs, performance shares and performance units.
+To attract, motivate and retain key employees, including a talented executive team, and align the employees' and executives' interests with those of the company's stockholders.
+Yes, upon a change in control and termination of employment.
+Notwithstanding any other provision of the Plan to the contrary, awards shall become vested over a period of not less than one year following the date the award is made.
+No performance targets or clawback terms.
+SEAGEN INC. (2007 Equity Incentive Plan) 2020 Employees, including officers, directors and consultants and affiliates Stock options (including incentive stock options and non- statutory stock options), restricted stock, RSUs, stock appreciation rights and other similar types of awards.
+To provide incentives for recipients to exert maximum efforts for the success of the company and any affiliate and to provide a means by which such eligible recipients may be given an opportunity to benefit from increases in value of the common stock through the granting of awards.
+Yes, upon a change in control and termination of employment.
 RSUs granted to employees vest 25% each year beginning one year after the grant date.
 Option and RSU grants to nonemployee members of the board of directors' vest over one year.
 No performance targets or clawback terms.